elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 If you are still having doubts, questions or queries, please feel free to ping our Cypress champions:

 - Functional Tests:
-  - Frank Hassanabad, Gloria Hornero and Patryk Kopycinsky
+  - Gloria Hornero, Frank Hassanabad and Patryk Kopycinsky

 - CCS Tests:
   - Technical questions around the https://github.com/elastic/integration-test repo: